-One of Canada’s most renowned authors of literary non-fiction and history, Charlotte Gray, the author of ten books, has been awarded five honorary doctorates and has received the Pierre Berton Award for distinguished achievement in popularizing Canadian history.
+Charlotte Gray is one of Canada’s most renowned authors of literary non-fiction and history.
+Gray is the author of ten bestsellers, and has been awarded five honorary doctorates and several national awards, including the Pierre Berton Award for distinguished achievement in popularizing Canadian history.
 She is a Member of the Order of Canada and a Fellow of the Royal Society of Canada.
 Educated at Oxford University and the London School of Economics, Gray began work in Canada in 1979 as a political journalist.

 Dr. Jon S. Dellandrea holds bachelor, masters, and doctoral degrees from the University of Toronto, where he is a Senior Fellow of Massey College, as well as from the University of Oxford, where he served as Pro-Vice-Chancellor from 2005 to 2008.
 In 2006 Dr. Dellandrea was appointed as a Member of the Order of Canada for his contributions to higher education.
 He is currently the President and Chief Executive Officer of the Sunnybrook Health Sciences Centre Foundation.

 John Fraser is the President and CEO of the National NewsMedia Council.
 He is also a journalist, author, and academic who served as the fourth master of Massey College for almost two decades.
 The author of eleven books, Fraser has received several honorary degrees and in 2002 he was appointed a Member of the Order of Canada.
 A past Chair of the Canadian Journalism Foundation, he is currently a mentor at the Trudeau Foundation.